 - Choose from your own question bank under the Saved tab

 If you prefer, you can start by adding your own questions for each skill.
-Click on the “Create” tab to activate the question type options.
-Select the question type from the available formats, this will determine how the candidate can respond.
+Click on the Create tab to activate the question type options.
+Select the question type from the available formats, which will determine how the candidate can respond.

 The following field allows you to enter the skill being assessed by the question.
-This is filled out by default, and you can update it if necessary.
+This is filled out by default, but you’re more than welcome to edit it if required.

-If you would like to include guidance for your team on how to manually grade a response for a question, you can include these details in the scoring instructions field.
+If you’d like to help guide your team on how to manually grade a response for a question, you can include these details in the Scoring instructions field.

-Under this section, you can add a question timer, mark the question as required, or exclude a question from AI and manual grading.
+To make your assessment truly unique and tailored to what your organization deems important indicators of success, we’ve added a selection of question settings.
+Under this section, you will find the option to add a question timer, mark the question as required, or exclude a question from AI and manual grading.

-Please note that if you are using timers, having required questions may prevent candidates from submitting a required answer if they run out of time.
+Please note that if you are using timers, having required questions may prevent candidates from submitting an answer if they run out of time.

-If you have a question that does not require grading (e.g. introductory video, instructional multiple-choice, or text questions) then we recommend enabling the do not grade option.
+If you have a question that does not require grading (e.g. introductory video, instructional multiple-choice, or text questions), we recommend enabling the “do not grade” option.

 You can preview your assessment any time, by clicking on the Preview button located on the top right.